-- D.2.1 A proportion of the costs of research undertaken during the period of the contract that are applied indirectly to contracts may be attributable to the QDC or QSC in question where the research to which the costs relate enables the performance of the contract. - D.2.2 In determining whether the research enables the performance of the contract, the parties should consider the requirements of the contract and whether these necessitate the research, either expressly or by implication.
-Some research may be necessary if it is required to maintain capability to perform the contract.
+- D.2.1 A proportion of the costs of research undertaken during the period of the contract that are applied indirectly to contracts may be attributable to the QDC or QSC in question where the research to which the costs relate enables the performance of the contract. - D.2.2 In determining whether research expenditure is an Allowable Cost, the parties should consider the requirements of the contract and whether these necessitate the research, either expressly or by implication.
+Some research costs may be necessary if: - the goods or services could not have been provided but for the research or research of a similar nature, having been undertaken. - the research costs were necessarily incurred to sustain the contractor's skills, expertise and capability to deliver the contract and other defence contracts in the future. - there is an explicit agreement between the contractor and the MOD in respect of research to meet the MOD's long-term need.